Half-baked ideas: French-fry-flavored gels, wearable bragging rights

-Problem 1: I’m craving a plate of nachos, pizza and chips, but all of my energy food is sweet.
+Problem 1: I’m craving a plate of nachos, pizza and fries, but all of my energy food is sweet.

 Half-Baked Cycling Idea: Create a line of sports nutrition that tastes like real food that you crave.

-To see if there is an actual market for real food-flavoured bars and gels, I phoned up Chris Randall, a senior brand manager at Clif Bar.
+To see if there is an actual market for real food-flavored bars and gels, I phoned up Chris Randall, a senior brand manager at Clif Bar.

 Randall said Clif sends new flavors through anywhere from three to 27 rounds of prototyping, and it relies on sponsored athletes and employees for taste feedback.
 He said the entire sports nutrition industry has leaned toward sugary foods because it’s easier to deliver carbohydrates in sweeter flavors.

-“When you talk about real food flavours, either they don’t exist in a format you can put in a gel or chew,” Randall said.
+“When you talk about real food flavors, either they don’t exist in a format you can put in a gel or chew,” Randall said.
 “Or it just doesn’t taste good.”

-When I posed my question about nacho and pizza-flavoured products, I expected Randall to snicker, or at the very least roll his eyes.
+When I posed my question about nacho and pizza-flavored products, I expected Randall to snicker, or at the very least roll his eyes.
 His reply was surprising.
-It turns out, Clif is working on a line of these flavours right now.
+It turns out, Clif is working on a line of these flavors right now.

-“It’s pretty interesting timing, because we’re close to launching a savoury and salty product that meets those types of cravings,” Randal said.
-“When you want [chips] with a bunch of salt on them — that’s the flavour profile we’re going after.”
+“It’s pretty interesting timing, because we’re close to launching a savory and salty product that meets those types of cravings,” Randal said.
+“When you want French fries with a bunch of salt on them — that’s the flavor profile we’re going after.”